 The Sinclair Award

-Presented to a PGA Professional who, as a direct result of his/her efforts, has made a significant impact in the development of grass roots junior golf (ETIQUS golfer’s watch kindly donated by Gary Butler as prize).
+Presented to a PGA professional who, as a direct result of his/her efforts, has made a significant impact in the development of grass roots junior golf.
+The winner also receives an ETIQUS golfer’s watch kindly donated by Gary Butler.

 The ‘Laddie’ Lucas Award